bgroves/seeries/README.md

 * **unknown** - array of passed in series names that weren't found

 ## Later
+Things that we will almost certainly want at some point.
+We're explicitly not doing them now to keep things simpler to ship something.

 ### More graph layout
 Would be nice to be able to say some graphs are wider than others and define how many graphs go in a row.
 Was thinking maybe we could say there are 6 columns per row and that a graph can be from 1 to 6 columns.
 6 is nice since it lets you divide a row into half or thirds.
 I can't see us needing more granularity than that though.